Roger Scott: Leaked Beatles session tapes

 Roger Scott was also the source of many unreleased Beatles session tapes that were issued on bootlegs.
 Scott was working alongside EMI engineer John Barrett on a media presentation called The Abbey Road Video Show in 1982–83.
 Barrett had already done a full review of all existing Beatles session tapes and during production, Barrett compiled several tapes for the presentation.
 Roger Scott was chosen to narrate the special.
 It's this project that Scott worked on that gave him access to the tapes.
 In later years Barrett, who died in 1984 (and also Beatles historian Mark Lewisohn) had been accused as the source of the leaked recordings.
-Barrett (nor Lewishohn) never leaked anything; it was his compilations of tapes, copies of which were made by Scott, that got leaked.
+Barrett (nor Lewisohn) never leaked anything; it was his compilations of tapes, copies of which were made by Scott, that got leaked.

 Scott actually used some of the tracks from these dubs in 1984 for a 12-hour radio show on the Beatles entitled "Sgt.
 Pepper's Lonely Hearts Club Band".
 This material subsequently appeared (taken directly from the radio show syndication transcription discs) on the bootleg NEMS release "Not For Sale" in early 1985.
-After Scott got diagnosed with cancer, he sold the tapes to some bootleggers for some extra cash shortly before his death.
+After Scott got diagnosed with stomach cancer, he sold the tapes to some bootleggers for some extra cash shortly before his death.
 The majority of the leaked Beatles EMI material came from Scott.
 One set has been confirmed to have been sold to Dieter Schubert of bootleg label The Swingin' Pig.